 Such banks focus on generating meaningful returns for their customers.
 Lending practices (if any) are focused on high-quality assets and lenders, not toxic derivatives.
 And to top it off, liquidity and reserves are usually some of the highest in the world.

-Secondly, the banks catering to high earners offer better services and more profitable investment products that cannot be found elsewhere.
+Secondly, the banks catering to high earners offer better perks, services, and more profitable investment products that can’t be found anywhere else.

-Banking services and products vary widely across countries, banks, and even branches.
-Knowing which services are most important to you will narrow down which bank is best for your needs.
+Services and products vary widely across countries, banks, and even branches.
+Knowing which personal finance services are most important to you will narrow down which bank is best for your needs.

 For instance, whether or not you require access to specific currencies or investment products will help you exclude a handful of traditional banking jurisdictions.